dime-coin/electrum-docs/gpg-check.rst

-Verifying GPG signature of Electrum using Linux command line
+Verifying GPG Signature of Electrum-Dime Using Linux Command Line
 ============================================================

-This can be used to verify the authenticity of Electrum binaries/sources.
+This can be used to verify the authenticity of Electrum-Dime binaries/sources.

-Download only from electrum.org and remember to check the gpg signature again every time you download a new version
+Download only from dimecoinnetwork.com and remember to check the gpg signature again every time you download a new version

-Obtain public GPG key for ThomasV
+Obtain Public GPG Key for Douglas Hopping (Dhop14)
 ---------------------------------

 In a terminal enter (or copy):

 .. code-block:: bash

-   gpg --keyserver keys.gnupg.net --recv-keys 6694D8DE7BE8EE5631BED9502BD5824B7F9470E6
+   gpg --keyserver hkp://pgp.mit.edu:80 --recv-keys "A3E6459E3707BC46849AC0AA964DA787DBC83054"

-You should be able to substitute any public GPG keyserver if keys.gnupg.net is (temporarily) not working
+You should be able to substitute any public GPG keyserver if pgp.mit.edu is (temporarily) not working

-Download Electrum and signature file (asc)
+Download Electrum-Dime and Signature File (asc)
 ------------------------------------------

-Download the Python Electrum-<version>.tar.gz or AppImage file
+Download the Python Electrum-Dime-<version>.tar.gz or AppImage File

 Right click on the signature file and save it as well

-Verify GPG signature
+Verify GPG Signature
 --------------------

 Run the following command from the same directory you saved the files replacing <electrum file> with the one actually downloaded: